Blog

 Introducing automation into your virtual mail systems and operations can help save you time, energy, and effort when it comes to your virtual mail system.
 This is where coworking space software like Optix comes in.

+Optix can be used to automatically notify members that a package has arrived and to scan mail and share it directly with members.
 Learn more about automation and how Opix can help you automate your coworking business today.

-Automate your coworking space with Optix
+Run your coworking space with Optix.